MoneyPlus Legal Privacy Notice

 We may need to share your information with third parties in order to provide the agreed contract.
 For example, we use a company called Pentacle Disputes Limited to conduct automated calculations on potential Plevin claims to help us identify which cases are likely to be successful.
 Depending on the legal service we offer, we will likely need to share your details with barristers, the court, and other relevant third parties to your claim in order to progress your case.

-Where identity checks are required, we use Experian Limited, the UK’s largest credit reference agency, to complete a ‘soft search’ of your credit file.
+Where identity checks are required in our services we use mainstream identity verification platforms, such as Experian or GBG https://www.gbgplc.com.
 This does not impact your credit score.
-Experian will not use your data for any other purpose.
-You may be required to provide a copy of your passport, driving licence or other proof of identity to confirm your identity via Experian.
+You may be required to provide a copy of your passport, driving licence or other proof of identity documentation to confirm your identity.

 We may also use external consultants and specialists, and outsource aspects of our processes to other firms some of whom may be located outside of the European Union.
 We keep outsourcing activity to a minimum but may use external organisations to assist us with services like call quality monitoring, auditing, scanning of documents, record keeping, printing facilities and marketing.
 For example, we use Adobe Systems Ltd to provide secure facilities for electronically signing/returning documents.
 All outsourced service providers are carefully vetted and monitored to ensure your information is safeguarded.